johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 		_Creating a VM - VM Options_

-1. In the **Virtual Machines** section, you will see the VM you created with a _provisioning_ status.
+1. In the **Virtual Machines** section, you will see the VM you created with a _Starting_ status.
 Wait until it changes to _Running_ in order to continue with the following step.

  	![Creating VM for IIS Web Farm](./images/creating-vm-for-iis-web-farm.png?raw=true "Creating VM for IIS Web Farm")